hmeiland/linuxaad/README.md

        "endpoint": "https://graph.microsoft.com/v1.0/users"
     }

-At this moment, selinux should be disbaled.
+At this moment, selinux should be disabled.

 # build on work from others
 This code is based on a lot of the work of https://github.com/gmjosack/nss_http, which is originally licensed with MIT license.